SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-elemental-air.md

 ##### Illustration by Salty Goo.
 Monster from medieval mythology.

-**Sentient wind.** Steam Elementals are sassy and falsely relaxed.
-Air Elementals are fickle and tempestuous.
-They value freedom of spirit and laissez-faire and communicate in hisses and temperature changes.
+**Sentient wind.** Air Elementals are fickle and tempestuous.
+They value freedom of spirit and laissez-faire and communicate in gusts and howls.
 Sometimes seen summoned by a _[wizard](/monsters/wizard)_.
 An air elemental.

 _Imagine wind moving and shaping itself as if it had its own will._